 Christmas Eve boxes are the latest craze to find their way to our shores in recent years.
 With everyone from the big supermarkets to independent retailers stocking Christmas Eve gifts boxes, it’s never been easier to embrace this growing trend.

 The idea behind the Christmas Eve box is to create a gift set of all the things required to ensure the perfect family night before Christmas.
-You simply buy one of the specially design boxes and fill them with treats – from matching pyjamas sets, drinking chocolate, a festive DVD and seasonal crockery for Santa’s treats.
+You simply buy one of the specially design boxes and fill them with treats – from matching pyjamas sets, drinking chocolate, a festive DVD, Christmas story book, bath time treats and seasonal crockery for Santa’s treats.

-This 35 by 25 cm box offers plenty of room for all your festive treats.
-A compete bargain too, meaning there’s more to spend on the contents to pop inside.
+This 30 by 30 cm box offers plenty of room for all your festive treats.
+A complete bargain too, meaning there’s more to spend on the contents to pop inside.

 Keepsake wooden Christmas Eve box

 Personalised Christmas Eve Wooden Box, £38.99, Not on the High Street

 Make the investment to reuse every year.
 This is a luxury wooden, timeless design with personalisation – to be used year after year.
 The gift that keeps on giving.

 What to put in a Christmas Eve box for 2021